 What made you make the switch to security?

 While working on a ticket, I realized something that could potentially be used in a phishing campaign.
-I did a quick experiment with a small sample group to gather feedback, and we noticed that our trainings could be improved in different ways.
-After hearing about the project, Jon Gelsey, our CEO at the time, suggested to Joan [Auth0’s CISO] that I work in security.
+I did a quick experiment with a small sample group to gather feedback, and we noticed that our training could be improved in different ways.
+After hearing about the project, Jon Gelsey, our CEO at the time, suggested to Joan (Auth0’s Former CISO) that I work in security.
 I got offered my current role.

-Besides managing projects for our Security Team, I’m preparing our Security Awareness trainings as well as our quarterly phishing campaigns.
-I recently took a training at the Black Hat Conference to learn best practices and how to raise our general security awareness through social engineering attacks.
+Besides managing projects for our Security Team, I’m preparing our Security Awareness training as well as our quarterly phishing campaigns.
+I recently took training at the Black Hat Conference to learn best practices and how to raise our general security awareness through social engineering attacks.

 How have your skills transferred?